Thorfire BLF Q8 flashlight review:

 Please don't buy one on ebay because they are cheap!
 Just don't.
 Especially if you are going to expand your flashlight collection and batteries, you better look for a good charger.

-This is tested by Tom E, the maker of the NarsilM firmware.
+Below's numbers are tested by Tom E, the maker of the NarsilM firmware.
 If you want to have the max output go with the Sony VTC6 batteries.
 But I assure you that you won't be able to notice the difference between 6000 lumens for the Sony and 5500 lumens with the Sanyo GA flat top batteries.
 You can do a spring bypass and get another extra 300 lumens, worth it?
 You decide.
 It is a super bright led flashlight for close to $50.

 The BLF Q8 has been mentioned in a few lists: